In Case We Die (Tinashe album): Promotion

-A promotional single from the mixtape entitled "Chainless" was released to iTunes the next day.
-Tinashe clarified on Twitter that "Chainless" was a "fun, character [song], dedicated to the west", rather than an official single from the mixtape, on which it was later called a 'bonus track'.
-The music video was released at midnight on December 21.
-It was directed by Bobby Brackins and Nic Nac, being the first video that Tinashe had not directed herself.

-On January 30, 2012, Tinashe revealed that the first official single from the mixtape would be "My High" and was released for streaming on her official website.
+A promotional single from the mixtape entitled "Chainless" was released to iTunes on December 21, 2011.
+Tinashe clarified on Twitter that "Chainless" was a "fun, character [song], dedicated to the west", rather than an official single from the mixtape, on which it was later called a bonus track.
+The music video, directed by Bobby Brackins and Nic Nac, was released at midnight.
+It marks as the first video that Tinashe had not directed herself.
+On January 30, 2012, Tinashe revealed that the first official single from the mixtape would be "My High", and was released for streaming on her official website.
 A video was shot in early 2012, but never released.
 Tinashe re-shot the video the first week of June.
-The second single was later announced as "This Feeling" with a music video directed by Cole Walliser shot in March.
-The music video was released on May 1, 2012 to GlobalGrind.com.
-In an interview with Rosewood Radio on May 15, Tinashe confirmed that the video for "This Feeling" would be sent to BET's 106 and Park for play.
-She also confirmed the next single from the mixtape as "Boss".
+The second single was later announced as "This Feeling" with a music video directed by Cole Walliser, shot in March.
+The music video was released on May 1, 2012.
+In an interview with Rosewood Radio on May 15, Tinashe confirmed that the video for "This Feeling" would be sent to BET's 106 & Park for play.
+She also confirmed that the next single from the mixtape would be "Boss".

 Critical reception

 Reviews for the conceptual mixtape were generally positive.
-On the popular mixtape site DatPiff it was the number 1 most downloaded mixtape on its release date.
-An ad showing this was displayed across the homepage of popular hip-hop website World Star Hip Hop.
-MuuMuse.com called the mixtape "brilliant" and said that it was "by far her most impressive moment yet – an incredible display of stone-cold serious artistry, featuring daring production and introspective lyricism that deserves to have the blogosphere going positively abuzz."
-In the same review she was compared to the likes of hip-hop heavyweight Kanye West, The Weeknd, Cassie, and pop star Rihanna.
+On DatPiff, it was the number one most downloaded mixtape on its release date.
+MuuMuse called the mixtape "brilliant" and said that it was "by far her most impressive moment yet – an incredible display of stone-cold serious artistry, featuring daring production and introspective lyricism that deserves to have the blogosphere going positively abuzz."
+Tinashe was compared to the likes of hip-hop heavyweight Kanye West, The Weeknd, Cassie, and pop star Rihanna.

 GRAE New York called the mixtape "dreamy, seductive, and edgy", also comparing her to The Weeknd as well as Lana Del Rey.
-LozzaMusic.com noted that "it touches upon a lot of pop's subgenres, with quite a chilled vibe being present throughout."
+LozzaMusic noted that "it touches upon a lot of pop's subgenres, with quite a chilled vibe being present throughout."
 MTV Buzzworthy highlighted "Let You Love Me" and wrote that In Case We Die "demonstrates a vastly more mature ear than her age would suggest: Full of drippy beats, atmospheric noise and sexy croons echoing off in the distance, the mixtape recalls the moodiness of The Weeknd or Kanye West's My Beautiful Dark Twisted Fantasy – an incredibly impressive sound to achieve [...]
 One of the year's first truly exciting and creative releases".